 We generally report revenues gross in the statements of operations, in accordance with EITF 99-19, "Reporting Revenue Gross as a Principal versus Net as an Agent."
-Except for feebased contracts, we act as the principal in the transactions where we receive commodities, take title to the natural gas and NGL, and incur the risks and rewards of ownership.
+Except for feebased contracts, the Partnership acts as the principal in the transactions where we receive commodities, take title to the natural gas and NGL, and incur the risks and rewards of ownership.